CarloSgaravatti/ing-sw-2022-sgaravatti-polverini-romano/README.md

 https://user-images.githubusercontent.com/58942793/176877482-8ebf915b-9257-4209-9e69-b4c67dec6fe0.mp4

-Note: this action is not mandatory, therefore it is possible to select the end turn button to end the turn without playing a character card
+Note: this action is not mandatory, therefore it is possible to select the end turn button to end the turn without playing a character card.
+The end turn will be automatic if all the actions are done.